owenBeresford/CatProfileDemo/README.md

 # CatProfileDemo

-This is not a product.
+This is not a product, this is a tech test.

 Objective
 - use storybook, or cypress as I couldn't use mocha, jasmine or jest for component testing easily